Qiskit/qiskit/docs/getting_started.rst

     {'000': 526, '111': 498}

 Approximately 50 percent of the time the output bitstring is 000.
 Qiskit also provides a function ``plot_histogram`` which allows you to view the outcomes.

 .. code:: python

-    from qiskit.tools.visualization import plot_histogram
+    from qiskit.visualization import plot_histogram
     plot_histogram(counts)